 Sample collection

 All the blood samples of patients were collected from Beijing You’an Hospital.
 Healthy individuals enrolled by Beijing Institute of Genomics were collected as controls.
 The diagnosis was made according to the guidelines for the prevention and treatment of chronic hepatitis B: a 2015 update (38).
+We collected age, gender, HBV-status, tumor size and Alanine aminotransferase (ALT) test, Aspartate aminotransferase (AST) test, bilirubin test, Alpha-fetoprotein (AFP) test and other related clinical information for related samples.
+Meanwhile, HCC patients was classified to early and late stage by BCLC system.
 The study protocol conformed to the ethical guidelines of the 1975 Declaration of Helsinki and was approved by the Ethics Committee of Beijing You’an Hospital and Beijing Institute of Genomics.
 An informed consent was obtained from all patients and volunteers.
-AFP level indicator?

 Cell free DNA extraction

-Ten microliters (ml) of whole blood was collected from each patient in Streck Cell-Free DNA BCT® tubes (Streck, Omaha, NE) and immediately transmitted to Beijing Institute of Genomics.
-Upon arrival, the blood collected in Streck BCT tubes were centrifuged at 3,000 × g for 15 minutes at 4°C within two hours.
+Ten microliters (ml) of whole blood was collected from each patient in Streck Cell-Free DNA BCT® tubes (Streck, Omaha, NE) and immediately shipped to Beijing Institute of Genomics.
+Upon arrival, the blood was collected in Streck BCT tubes were centrifuged at 3,000 × g for 15 minutes at 4°C within two hours.
 Subsequently, the plasma was transferred into a fresh microcentrifuge tube, followed by a 2nd centrifugation at 16,000 × g for 10 minutes at room temperature.
 Five ml of resultant plasma was used for cfDNA extraction using a QIAamp Circulating Nucleic Acid Kit (Qiagen, Valencia, CA).
 After extraction, total DNA was quantified using a Qubit dsDNAHS Assay kit (Life technologies, Grand Island, NY, USA).
 All DNA samples were stored at -80°C before sequencing library construction.

 Whole genome bisulfite sequencing and data processing

 Using the TruSeq DNA Methylation Kit (Illumina Inc.) according to the manufacturers’ protocol.
-Total cfDNA (0.5 ng-88.7 ng) was used for sequencing library construction.
+Total cfDNA (range from 0.5 ng to 88.7 ng) was used for sequencing library construction.
 Bisulfite conversion of cfDNA was performed using the EZ DNA Methylation-Gold Kit (Zymo Research) according to the instruction manual.
 During conversion, 0.5% methylated lambda DNA was included as a spike-in DNA control to estimate the conversion efficiency of unmodified cytosine.
-The sequencing libraries were then performed paired end sequencing (2 × 100 bp) on an Illumina HiSeq 4000 (Illumina Inc., San Diego, CA, USA).(39)(40) All the WGBS data generated in this study were deposited in the Gene Expression Omnibus (GEO) database under the accession GSEXXXXXX.
+The sequencing libraries were then performed paired-end sequencing (2 × 100 bp) on an Illumina HiSeq 4000 (Illumina Inc., San Diego, CA, USA).
+The raw sequence data reported in this paper have been deposited in the Genome Sequence Archive(39) in BIG Data Center(40), Beijing Institute of Genomics (BIG), Chinese Academy of Sciences, under accession numbers CRA001537, CRA001537 that are publicly accessible at http://bigd.big.ac.cn/gsa.